 BOTOX administered to the masseter muscle also has the added benefit of reducing jaw clenching, which can lead to complications including temporomandibular joint (TMJ) disorders and tooth damage.
 As with BOTOX administered to lines and wrinkles, the results of BOTOX injections to reduce the jawline or to alleviate jaw clenching will last for several months before a touch-up treatment is needed.

 Dr. Poulter will make several small injections of BOTOX, specifically targeting the appropriate muscles.
 The needle used is very fine and causes very little discomfort.
-To reduce redness and swelling, a cold compress may be applied after your injections, which should restore a normal appearance and allow you to return immediately to your normal activities.
-Results from BOTOX injections occur gradually over the course of 5 to 7 days, and patients typically return in 4 to 5 months for their next treatment.
-Some patients experience slightly longer-lasting results as they continue regular BOTOX treatments.
+To reduce redness and swelling, a cold compress may be applied after your injections, which should restore a normal appearance and allow you to return immediately to your normal activities*.
+Results from BOTOX injections occur gradually over the course of 7-14 days, and patients typically return in 3-4 months for their next treatment*.
+Some patients experience slightly longer-lasting results as they continue regular BOTOX treatments*.

-If you would like to learn more about BOTOX Cosmetic from Bloomington and Peoria, Illinois plastic surgeon Dr. Jeffrey Poulter, click here to request a consultation at one of our offices today.
+If you would like to learn more about BOTOX Cosmetic from Bloomington, Illinois plastic surgeon Dr. Jeffrey Poulter, click here to request a consultation at one of our offices today.
 Or you can call us at (309) 663-1222 or Toll Free (888) 841-4108 and one of our helpful staff members will assist you.